luklewluk/shopware-composer-project/README.md

         }
 ```

+## Plugins

+Plugins can be installed using the Shopware way (coping files to the directories and by the backend) or using
+composer if plugin uses [Composer Installers](https://github.com/composer/installers).

 ## TODO
-List might be not completed.
+List may be not completed.

+- allow to create custom templates (it already works by custom plugins but needs more tests)
 - move frontend cache `web/cache` to the root directory
-- allow to create custom templates
-- move files from `files` folder to the root directory
+- move `files` and `media` folders to the root directory
+- installation by composer scripts
 - update `.gitignore`
+- build tests